Osman Mohamoud (clan): Somali Police Force and Somali National Army

-Mohamud Muse Hirsi, commonly known as Adde Muse, was a former general in the Somali Armed Forces of long-time Somali president Mohamed Siad Barre.
+Mohamud Muse Hersi, commonly known as Adde Muse, was a former general in the Somali Armed Forces of long-time Somali president Mohamed Siad Barre.
 Adde Muse, the grandson of Hersi Boqor and great-grandson of Boqor Osman, was one of the first two Somali graduates of the internationally renowned Modena Military Academy.

-From 1963-'65, He served as Secretariat to The Chief of Military Forces.

-1965-'67, Chairman of Horseed political party.

-1970-'72, Commander of the 21st Division, Somali National Army.

-1972 –'73 Chief of Training, Somali Military Forces.
+From 1963 to 1965, He served as Secretariat to The Chief of Military Forces; 1965–67, Chairman of Horseed political party; 1970–72, Commander of the 21st Division, Somali National Army; and from 1972 to 1973, Chief of Training, Somali Military Forces.
 Adde later became a local and state governor in northern Somalia before the 1991 outbreak of the Somali Civil War.
 He also served as a military attaché to China during the mid to late 1970s.
 After his stint in China, he later relocated to Canada in 1979.

 Mohamed Muse Hirsi passed 8 February 2017 in the UAE.
 He was 79 years of age.